 - Apply creative flexibility in the development of their final project content.

-Students will have the ability to begin crafting their plan during weeks two through nine.
-They will then have week 10 to compile thoughts, conduct follow-up Q&A with instructors, develop the plan, complete the screencast, and post to Blackboard.
+Students will have the ability to begin crafting their plan during weeks one through eight.
+They will then have week 8 to compile thoughts, conduct follow-up Q&A with instructors, develop the plan, complete the screencast, and post to Blackboard.